Designing GenAI Systems with Cost–Latency–Quality Trade-offs

 - Track which features or users are consuming the most expensive computational tokens.

-3. If that fails, the transcript is summarized for a human agent.
+- If that still fails, the transcript is summarized for a human agent.

 The goal of a senior architect is not to build the “best” AI system, but the most “appropriate” one for the use case.